These Permaculture Principles Will Get You Started on Your Great Garden

 Principle #1 – Produce No Waste

-Actively look for ways to re-use the leftovers from your garden.
-Here are some ideas
+One nice thing about a permaculture garden is that nothing is wasted.
+You actively look for ways to re-use the leftovers from your garden.
+Here are some ideas:

-- Start by Composting your kitchen scraps, yard trimmings, and animal manure.
+- Start by composting your kitchen scraps, yard trimmings, animal manure, and other organic matter.
 Remember that all manure is fair game except cats and dogs, which contains pathogens.

 - Begin a vermicomposting system.
 Red wiggler worms are your friend.
-They convert organic waste and vegetable scraps into amazing soil amendments.
+Garden creatures and soil micro-organisms convert organic waste and vegetable scraps into amazing soil amendments.
+The digestive tracts of worms convert food scraps into castings which enhance the soil food web.

 - Make compost and manure tea to give your vegetable garden the nutrients it needs.

-- Start a straw bale garden and when it’s finished use the straw as mulch in your garden.
+- Start a straw bale garden and when it’s finished, using the straw as mulch in your garden.

 Principle #2 – Use the Edges